NurErtugn/VirtualRobotStoryteller/README.md

 d) Modify the virtualRobotInteraction.html file change the lines 121, 153, 173, 193 with the location in your computer of png files; DALLE, DALLE1, DALLE2, DALLE3

+Step 5: run main.py to start the program